otvam/pypeec/docs/tutorial.md

   * Visualization of the connected components composing the voxel structure
 * **solver** (`PyPEEC.solver` module)
   * Computation of the incidence matrix
-  * Computation of the Green tensors
+  * Computation of the Green and coupling tensors
   * Computation of the resistance, inductance, and potential matrices
   * Computation of the electric-magnetic coupling matrices
   * Creation of the equation system